Category Archives: Guyton GA

 New Hope A. M. E. Church, 1885, Guyton

 Celebrating its sesquicentennial this year, New Hope A. M. E. Church was founded by former slaves on 4 August 1869.
 It’s the oldest black church in Guyton and among the oldest A. M. E. congregations in Southeast Georgia.
 The original members, mostly the families of carpenters, farmers, turpentiners, and millers, had been members of Methodist churches and sought to build a congregation and community.
-The neighborhood came to be known as Sugar Hill.
+The neighborhood came to be known as Sugar Hill, and New Hope was its anchor.

 Reverend W. H. Wells was the first pastor.
 The church was built with rough-hewn lumber joined with wood pegs and square nails.
 Originally, the exterior was covered with hand-carved shingles and the walls made of hog-hair and cement plaster.
 Some of the shingles remain on the exterior.
 The chandelier in the middle of the sanctuary has been a prominent feature since around the turn of the century.
 It was originally gas-powered.